 Intersectional focus groups

 UBC community members who self-identify as both T2SGD and Indigenous, and/or a Person of Colour, and/or a Person with Disabilities are invited to sign-up for one of three online focus groups.
 The focus groups are intended to help surface compounding challenges and nuanced experiences among people with intersecting identities and refine solutions with them in mind.
+A $25 honorarium will be provided to all focus group participants.

 The best way to sign up for a focus group is by submitting your email at the end of the survey or directly via this interest form.
 Only the lead consultant on this project, Kai Scott, will have access to your information.